Why Do Cats Twitch In Their Sleep?

 Research has found that as many as half of American cat owners sleep with their pet.
 This is very much a personal choice, with pros and cons.
 On the upside, it may offer your cat comfort and security, which may or may not affect their twitching.
 On the downside, they may interrupt your sleep, and may bring unwanted guests like ticks, or worse.

 When to see a veterinarian?

-Although sleep twitching is perfectly normal in cats, you may want to speak to your veterinarian if you notice any unusual or new behaviors.
+Although sleep twitching is perfectly normal in cats, you may want to speak to a veterinarian if you notice any unusual or new behaviors.
 For instance, if they stiffen up during twitching, or appear to have seizures at any other time outside of sleep.
 If this is seen in conjunction with fatigue, vomiting or loss of appetite speak to a medical professional right away.